ROCm/rocSOLVER/docs/source/userguide_clients.rst

 Note that rocSOLVER's tests are divided into two separate groupings: ``checkin_lapack`` and ``daily_lapack``.
 Tests in the ``checkin_lapack`` group are small and quick to execute, and verify basic correctness and error handling.
 Tests in the ``daily_lapack`` group are large and slower to execute, and verify correctness of large problem sizes.
-Users may run one test group or the other using --gtest_filter, e.g.
+Users may run one test group or the other using ``--gtest_filter``, e.g.

 .. code-block:: bash